Get a free, no obligation personal loan quote with rates as low as 9.99%

 Buying From A Builder

-When you buy a home from a builder, you are usually buying a house that is either close to completion or already complete.
-A house with an advanced state of completion means that you don’t have a lot of decisions left to make on how the house looks since those decisions have already been made.
-If you want to move into a house quickly, buying from a builder might be the best bet.
+When you buy a home from a builder, typically you’re buying a house that is either close to completion or already complete.
+A house with an advanced state of completion means that you don’t have a lot of decisions left to make on how the house looks.
+If you want to move quickly, buying from a builder might be the best bet.

 Can You Get A Pre-Construction Mortgage For A Condo?

-If you’re thinking about getting a pre-construction condo, you’ll have to consider numerous aspects before making the purchase.
+If you’re buying a pre-construction condo, you’ll have to consider numerous aspects before making the purchase.

 Down Payment

-• When submitting an offer to purchase, you’ll offer a certain amount as a deposit.
-Then provide;
+When submitting an offer to purchase, you’ll offer a certain amount as a deposit.
+Then, you can expect your subsequent deposits to look something like this:

 • 5% in 30 days